-- 7.28 Policy DM15 of the Development Management Document states that development will be allowed where there is, or it can be demonstrated that there will be physical and environmental capacity to accommodate the type and amount of traffic generated in a safe and sustainable manner.
+- 7.23 Policy DM15 of the Development Management Document states that development will be allowed where there is, or it can be demonstrated that there will be physical and environmental capacity to accommodate the type and amount of traffic generated in a safe and sustainable manner.
 Further to Policy DM15, proposed development is expected to contribute to sustainable transport objectives and promote walking, cycling and public transport as the preferable form of transport.
-Policy CP3 seeks to support an accessible and safe highway infrastructure. - 7.29 The minimum parking standard for a dwelling (Use Class C3) is two spaces for a 2+ bedroom dwelling.
+Policy CP3 seeks to support an accessible and safe highway infrastructure. - 7.24 The minimum parking standard for a dwelling (Use Class C3) is two spaces for a 2+ bedroom dwelling.
 The parking standard appended to Policy DM15 in respect of residential care homes (Use Class C2) is for a maximum of 1 space per resident staff + 1 space per 3 bed spaces/dwelling units.
-The proposed use does not include provision for any resident staff however 2 staff would be present at all times.
-Staff numbers at any one time are variable but could be up to 5.
-However, it is considered reasonable that the current off street parking provision would be sufficient, and consideration is also given to the proximity to public transport services including Westcliff station and bus service within the district centre. - 7.30 No details have been provided of secure cycle storage or waste management; however, these matters can be dealt with by condition on any planning permission given the site characteristics.
-It is considered that the proposal is acceptable and policy compliant in regard to highways matters.
+The proposed use does not include provision for any resident staff.
+Staff numbers at any one time have not been confirmed.
+However it is considered reasonable that 5 parking spaces as identified by the applicant would be ample, particularly given the location close to a main bus route. - 7.25 The application does not specify secure cycle storage or waste management.
+However these matters can be reasonably dealt with by condition on any planning permission given the site characteristics.
+It is considered that the proposal is acceptable and policycompliant in regard to highways matters.